-Driving convictions in Ontario carry substantial implications for drivers, impacting various facets ranging from insurance premiums to driving privileges.
-Every driver on the road must grasp the intricacies surrounding convictions.
+Driving convictions in Ontario carry substantial implications for drivers, impacting various things ranging from insurance premiums to driving privileges.

-In this blog, you’ll learn what defines a driving conviction, the three categories of convictions, and the role of traffic tickets.
+In this blog, you’ll learn what a driving conviction is, the three categories of convictions, and the role of traffic tickets on insurance premiums.

 Driving convictions refer to legal judgments or findings of guilt against individuals who have violated traffic laws or regulations while driving a motor vehicle.
 These violations, also known as driving offences or infractions, can include a variety of behaviours, such as speeding, running red lights, impaired driving, reckless driving, and failure to yield, among others.